Hard Court Cover Construction

 Bring Your Own Designated Device (BYODD)

 2015 marked the beginning of our Bring Your Own Designated Device (BYODD) iPad program.
-A great deal of time, research, preparation, school visits, information sessions and planning went into this project over the past two years and implementation was extremely successful during 2015.
+A great deal of time, research, preparation, school visits, information sessions and planning went into this project and implementation was extremely successful during 2015.

 Above on our tabs, you will note one for Learning Powers.
 This project began in our school in 2015 and is being supported by educational consultants to implement ongoing improvement in the school.
 We chose this as a framework for talking about and designing learning.
 It is about students learning how they learn.
 The seven learning dispositions are – Changing and Learning, Critical Curiosity, Meaning Making, Creativity, Resilience, Strategic Awareness and Learning Relationships.
 We are using these dispositions to frame our teaching and learning in the school to develop our students into deep, engaged learners or as our vision says authors of their own learning.
 Learning Power uses current research to support teachers to grow their teaching in the classroom.
 Through this project and with teachers and parents supporting each other, Holy Family Catholic Primary School is working at the forefront of education.
 Please follow the links below for more detail on Learning Power.

 We also had students complete the online perception survey called Effective Lifelong Learning Inventory (ELLI).
 This is an extension of the Learning Powers project and allows us to have rich conversations with students and how they understand themselves as learners.
-Staff also completed their own ELLI profiles and have set their own learning goals for 2016.
-We will all complete the inventory again shortly and see where we have improved our Learning Power.
+Staff also completed their own ELLI profiles and have set their own learning goals for 2018.
+We will all complete the inventory again late in the year and see where we have improved our Learning Power.

 Holy Family Catholic School is a KidsMatter school.